By Luke Sumpter Reviewed by: Carles Doménech

 Can Cannabis Help With Arthritis?

 Clearly, the development of new treatments may help to relieve the suffering of millions of people.
-So, how does cannabis stand as a treatment for the condition?
-Well, ongoing research shows that cannabis might play a role by impacting one of the most important systems in the human body.
+So, how could cannabis stand as a treatment for the condition?
+Well, ongoing research (see below) shows that cannabis might play a role against these diseases by impacting one of the most important systems in the human body.

 • A primer on the endocannabinoid system

 To understand how cannabis is related with arthritis symptoms, we need to touch briefly on the endocannabinoid system (ECS).
-This network of receptors, signalling molecules, and enzymes help to control everything in the human body, from appetite and mood to bone remodelling and neurotransmitter firing.
-The components of this system exist in all tissues, including the nervous system, reproductive system, skeleton, digestive tract, and connective tissue.
+This intercellular network helps to regulate several processes in the human body, from appetite and mood to bone remodelling and neurotransmitter receptor modulation.
+The components of this system exist in the vast majority of tissues, including the nervous system, reproductive system, skeleton, digestive tract, and connective tissue.

 But what does it do there?
 Well, the ECS helps the body maintain biological balance or homeostasis.
 It prevents things from either underworking or overworking, enabling other systems to carry out their functions optimally.
-The classical ECS consists of two main receptors—cannabinoid receptor 1 (CB1) and cannabinoid receptor two (CB2).
-It also includes signalling molecules known as endocannabinoids and various enzymes.
+The “classical” concept of the ECS consists of two main receptors—cannabinoid receptor 1 (CB1) and cannabinoid receptor 2 (CB2).
+It also includes signalling molecules known as endocannabinoids and five related enzymes.

 Progression in ECS research has also uncovered many other components of this system, including several different receptor types such as TRPV1, PPAR, and other GPR receptors, as well as a host of other signalling molecules.
-Together, these components make up the expanded ECS, also known as the endocannabinoidome[3].
+Together, these components are believed to belong to the “expanded” concept of the ECS, better known as the endocannabinoidome[3].

 Ongoing studies are exploring how the ECS plays a role in the cause and development of arthritis.
 For example, researchers from the University of Edinburgh suggest a strong link between osteoarthritis and ECS components found in the synovial tissue and fluid surrounding joints.